 • Queen of Arches — a formation alongside the entrance road to Arches National Park.

 • Arches Chessboard — It has been so long since either side made a move here, someone should declare a stalemate.

-• Pterodactyls Forever in Battle — I felt obligated to include at least one photo with an arch.
+• Birds in Battle — I felt obligated to include at least one photo with an arch.
 This is the one called Double Arch.
 For perspective, note the two people standing below it.

 • Arches Moonscape — This is the so-called Park Avenue area of Arches National Park.
 As it is probably one of the most photographed scenes in the park, I decided to re-imagine this as if it were some other place in the solar system.

 • Storm on Buckman Road — Buckman Road runs just north of Santa Fe.
 I was driving around looking for something interesting to shoot and encountered these atmospherics.